aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ![](images/cluster-admin-head-node.PNG)

 - Users can connect to the login nodes with a user that is authenticated to Active Directory.
 First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
 From the CLI of the ParallelClusterAdminNode, type ‘ssh user000@NETWORK_LOAD_BALANCER_PRIVATE_DNS’.
-Note that users will be connecting to the Login Nodes and NOT the Head Node which is the case for Administrators.
+Note that general users will be connecting to the Login Nodes and NOT the Head Node.
 To find the load balancer DNS name, navigate to EC2->Load Balancers.
 One load balancer is being used for AWS Managed AD, and the other is the one we are using for the login nodes.
-The easiest way to tell which load balancer is needed here is to look for under the Availability Zone column.
-The entry that contain a singular entry is the one one that is needed.
-Once highlighted, scroll down and look for DNS name on the bottom left.
+The easiest way to tell which load balancer is needed here is to look under the Availability Zone column.
+The column that contain a singular entry is the one we need here.
+Once highlighted, scroll down and look for DNS name on the bottom right.
 See the below picture for an example.

 ![](images/load-balancer-dns-name.PNG)

-    You can use this DNS name to authenticate into the Login Nodes.
+- You can use this DNS name to authenticate into the Login Nodes.

 ![](images/user000-login-node.PNG)

-- Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access the Login Nodes.
-This would make the jump box to the ParallelClusterAdminNode unnecesary.
-Another option is to restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
-See this [here](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.
+- Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access nodes using SSH without a jumpbox or needing public Internet access.
+It is possible to also restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
+See this [link](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.

 19. You can also launch new clusters from the CLI of the ParrallelClusterAdminNode